Putin reassures pro-Russian world leaders his grip on power remains strong - Local News 8

 Aspiring SCO member Belarus played a key role in navigating Putin’s crisis, claiming to have brokered a deal allowing Wagner boss Yevgeny Prigozhin to safely leave Russia for Belarus.

 Pakistan and India were the most recent countries to join, gaining full membership in 2017.
-A number of other countries hold dialogue partner or observer status.
+Fourteen countries hold dialogue partner status, while another three are observers, according to New Delhi.

 The-CNN-Wire